Earning Your Schoolcraft College Degree or Certificate

 Most credentials are considered “stackable” as one credential might lead to the next credential.
 As an example, students may choose to complete courses towards the Accounting Skills Certificate, then the Accounting 1 Year Certificate, before they complete an Associate Degree in Accounting.

-IMPORTANT: Always work with an academic advisor when selecting your program of study.
+IMPORTANT: Always work with your academic advisor when selecting your program of study.

 The Associate of Applied Science degree (AAS) is intended to lead students into a career opportunity.
 The specific requirements are detailed in each of the AAS programs.